Shish Gumbad

-Shish Gumbad is situated in the Lodhi Gardens in Delhi and the area where the tomb is situated was formally called village Khairpur.
+Shish Gumbad is situated in the Lodi Gardens in Delhi and the area where the tomb is situated was formally called village Khairpur.

 History

-Exact date of construction of Shish Gumbad is not known.
-There are four monuments (tombs) in the Lodhi Gardens including the Shish Gumbad.
+The exact date of construction of Shish Gumbad is not known.
+There are four monuments (tombs) in the Lodi Gardens including the Shish Gumbad.
 The oldest of the four tombs is the tomb of Muhammad Shah (who belonged to the Sayyid dynasty).
 Shah's tomb was constructed in 1444 CE by Ala-ud-din Alam Shah.
-During the rule of Sikander Lodhi, the Bara Gumbad and adjacent mosque were constructed.
-Sikander Lodhi's tomb was built by Ibrahim Lodhi in 1517.
-The Shish Gumbad is said to have been constructed between 1489-1517 CE by Ibrahim Lodhi.
+During the rule of Sikander Lodi, the Bara Gumbad and adjacent mosque were constructed.
+Sikander Lodi's tomb was built by Ibrahim Lodi in 1517.
+The Shish Gumbad is said to have been constructed between 1489-1517 CE by Ibrahim Lodi.